madhurkumar/fullstacktraining/README.md

-# This repository host all the content and discussion for full stack training.
+# Content and discussion for full stack training.